shtm7/Course-Assistant-RAG-/README.md

 ## Features

-- Upload course PDFs using this Source as a PDF file [elite courses](https://elite-t-s.com/Schedule/Schedule_Eng.pdf)
+- Upload course PDFs using this source as a PDF file [elite courses](https://elite-t-s.com/Schedule/Schedule_Eng.pdf)
 - Extract and split course content
 - Create embeddings and store them in ChromaDB
 - Ask questions about course materials